17 things you need to know about Torrance Memorial’s cancer care

 to worry about.”

-procedures thanks to a robot.
-The da Vinci Surgical System offers surgeons
+minimally invasive procedures thanks to a robot.
+The da Vinci Surgical

-Torrance Memorial began using the system in 2006 and has a skilled robotic
+Torrance Memorial began using the system in 2006, and now utilizes the

 surgery team led by Hoa Van, RN, BSN.
 Robotic surgery greatly improves